 The vast and magnificent 16th-century Palace of El Escorial.

-One of the oldest and most interesting historical cities of Europe, reflects the many cultures that have formed it, and perhaps better than any other city reflects the many moods of Spain’s art and history.
+One of the oldest and most interesting historical cities of Europe, Toledo reflects the many cultures that have formed it, and perhaps better than any other city reflects the many moods of Spain’s art and history.
 Some of Toledo’s top attractions are the magnificent Gothic Cathedral, the ancient Jewish Synagogue and the Jewish quarter.
 Another forte of the city is art, with the haunting canvases of El Greco spread all over the museums, churches, and mansions.